Bluhex/october-youtube/README.md

 - ```max_items```: Maximum number of videos to display, at this time there is no pagination support.

+- ```thumb_resolution```: The resolution of the thumbnail.
+YouTube isn't great about their thumbnails so there are 4 options:
+ - Default: Thumbnail is resized into 120 x 90 with black bars added if needed to fill the aspect ratio.
+ - Medium (default option): Thumbnail is resized into 320 x 180 with black bars added if needed to fill the aspect ratio.
+ - High: Thumbnail is resized into 480 x 360 with black bars added if needed to fill the aspect ratio.
+ - Full Resolution is the absolute highest resolution provided by YouTube.
+This method isn't part of the API, but is the closest to the original thumbnail uploaded by the user.
+This thumbnail may fail to load, but have yet to see this complaint.

 ### Creating a custom partial

 Under the ```CMS > Partials``` menu, create a new partial called ``` latestVideos/default.htm ```.